Abstract

 Intracranial infusions of a Cre-dependent DREADD and a retrograde Cre-vector

-We utilized a pathway-specific dual-vector chemogenetic strategy (e.g., Sherafat et al., 2020) to selectively inhibit the activity of fronto-cortical projections to the DMS.
-Intracranial infusions of a Cre-dependent Designer Receptor Activated Only by Designer Drug (DREADD) and a retrogradely transported Cre-expressing plasmid were carried out following PCA screening and prior to CTTT acquisition training.
+We utilized a pathway-specific dual-vector chemogenetic strategy (Hart et al., 2018b) to selectively inhibit the activity of fronto-cortical projections to the DMS.
+Intracranial infusions of a Cre-dependent Designer Receptor Exclusively Activated Only by Designer Drug (DREADD) and a retrogradely transported Cre-expressing plasmid were carried out following PCA screening and prior to CTTT acquisition training.
 In a subset of rats, a second surgery, carried out following the acquisition of the CTTT, was conducted to implant MEAs into the DMS.
 The viral vectors containing the Cre-dependent plasmid pAAV-hSyn-DIO-hM4D(Gi)-mCherry (AddGene #44362-AAV8; titer of 2.1x1013 GC/mL), Cre-dependent control plasmid pAAV-hSyn-DIO-mCherry (AddGene #50459-AAV8; titer of 2.2x1013 GC/mL), or the retrogradely transported Cre-expressing plasmid pENN-rAAV-hSyn-HI-eGFP-Cre-WPRE-SV40 #105540-AAVrg; titer of 1.9x1013 GC/mL) were infused into the lower layers of the prelimbic cortex (for the anatomical organization of fronto-striatal projections see, e.g., Mailly et al., 2013) and the DMS, respectively.

 Craniotomies and durotomies were carefully performed above four sites of the DMS using a bent 27-gauge needle for dura removal to minimize the impact on the subsequent implantation of recording electrodes and electrochemical recordings.
-One μL of pENN-rAAV-hSyn-HI-eGFP-Cre-WPRE-SV40 vector was infused (bolus) into the DMS at two sites per hemisphere (AP: +0.2/1.2; ML: ±2.5/2.2; DV: -4.5 mm from dura) to retrogradely transfect afferent projections.
+One μL of pENN-rAAV-hSyn-HI-eGFP-Cre- WPRE-SV40 vector was infused (bolus) into the DMS at two sites per hemisphere (AP: +0.2/1.2; ML: ±2.5/2.2; DV: -4.5 mm from dura) to retrogradely transfect afferent projections.
 In addition, one μL of AAV-hSyn-DIO-hM4D(Gi)-mCherry or AAV-hSyn-DIO-mCherry (control vector) was infused (bolus) into the prelimbic cortex (AP: +3.2; ML: ±0.7; DV: -3.5 mm from dura) to allow for the selective inhibition of cortico-striatal projections.
 The injector was left in place for 8 min to minimize diffusion into the injector tract.
 Rodents recovered for one week before treadmill and CTTT training.

 Clozapine N-oxide (CNO)

 CNO was obtained from Tocris Bioscience (Bristol, United Kingdom) and dissolved 10 mg/ml in 6% DMSO in 0.9% NaCl solution.
 CNO (5.0 mg/ml/kg; i.p.) or vehicle was administered i.p.
 50 min before the onset of CTTT testing.
-In rats also equipped for electrochemical recording of dorsomedial glutamate levels, CNO was given just prior to the onset of recording the pre-task baseline (above).
+In rats also equipped for electrochemical recording of DMS glutamate levels, CNO was given just prior to the onset of recording the pre-task baseline (above).
 Rats were given vehicle and CNO on alternate days.
 Regarding potential off-target effects of clozapine (Gomez et al., 2017), we and others have previously consistently failed to detect effects of this dose of CNO in rats expressing the control vector, including in rats performing the CTTT, complex movement control tasks, or an operant sustained attention task (Jendryka et al., 2019; Avila et al., 2020; Kucinski et al., 2022).
-Given effective dose ranges of clozapine in rodents performing complex behavioral tasks (Martinez and Sarter, 2008), and given the proposed conversion rate of CNO to clozapine, an approximately 50-100-fold higher dose of clozapine would be required to produce significant effects (see also Mahler and Aston-Jones, 2018; Lawson et al., 2023).
+Given effective dose ranges of clozapine in rodents performing complex behavioral tasks (Martinez and Sarter, 2008), and given the proposed conversion rate of CNO to clozapine, an approximately 50- 100-fold higher dose of clozapine would be required to produce significant effects on rodent behavior (see also Mahler and Aston-Jones, 2018; Lawson et al., 2023).

 Visualization and quantification of GFP/mCherry-expressing neurons

 We amplified the mCherry fluorescent reporter signal of the inhibitory hM4Di DREADD vector to enhance the evaluation of the transfection efficacy and distribution of neurons co-expressing mCherry and eGFP.
 The eGFP fluorescent label did not necessitate signal enhancement.
 Sections underwent six washes for 5 min each in 0.1 m PBS, pH 7.3, and then were immersed in 0.1% Triton X-100 diluted in PBS for 15 min.
-After three 5-min PBS rinses, sections incubated for 60 min at room temperature (RT) in the blocking solution, 1% normal donkey serum (NDS) and 1% Triton X-100 made in PBS.
+After three 5-min PBS rinses, sections incubated for 60 min at room temperature in the blocking solution, 1% normal donkey serum and 1% Triton X-100 made in PBS.
 Sections were incubated overnight in the primary antibody (rabbit anti-mCherry, ab167453, Abcam; 1:500; diluted in blocking solution to prevent non-specific binding).
-The next day, and following three 5-min PBS rinses, sections were incubated for 90 min at RT in the secondary antibody (donkey anti-rabbit conjugated to Alexa 594, PIA32754, Invitrogen, 1:500).
+The next day, and following three 5-min PBS rinses, sections were incubated for 90 min at room temperature in the secondary antibody (donkey anti-rabbit conjugated to Alexa 594, PIA32754, Invitrogen, 1:500).
 Following three 5 min-rinses with PBS and sections were mounted, air dried, and cover-slipped with Vectashield Antifade Mounting Medium (H-1000; Vector Laboratories).

 A Zeiss LM 700 confocal microscope, equipped for sequential multi-track acquisition with 488- and 561nm excitation lines, along with specific filter sets for Alexa 488 (Zeiss filter set 38 HE) and Alexa 594 (Zeiss filter set 54 HE), was employed for visualizing and capturing images of fluorescent neurons.
 Images were taken at magnifications of 10x to confirm placements of infusions in the DMS, 20x and 40x at five anterior-posterior levels (frontal cortex: 3.0 mm and 3.24 mm, striatum: 1.2 mm, 0.5 mm, and 0.2 mm) for verification and documentation of single and double-labeled cells in cortex and striatum.

 We employed a modification of a prior, semi-quantitative estimation of transfection efficacy and space (Avila et al., 2020).
 Briefly, GFP labeling that was centered in the striatal target region of prelimbic projections (Mailly et al., 2013) was assigned the highest transfection score (5), whereas labeling that extended into more lateral and ventral regions and only partially covered the target region were assigned lower scores.
 Likewise, mCherry labeling that exclusively covered the entire prelimbic cortex was assigned the highest score.
 Partial expression of mCherry in this region, or labeling that extended dorsally or ventrally beyond the prelimbic cortex, were assigned lower transfection efficacy scores.
-Furthermore, single- and double-labeled neurons were counted in the prelimbic region, and the proportion of double-labeled neurons was computed for each rat.
+Furthermore, single-and double-labeled neurons were counted in the prelimbic region, and the proportion of double-labeled neurons was computed for each rat.
 Counting frames were superimposed on each subregion using the ImageJ multipoint tool.
 Cells were counted on two sections per brain, yielding four counts per brain and subregion.
 Averaged counts obtained from each brain and subregion were used for further analyses.
 To produce images of neurons expressing mCherry and GFP, and control for potential “bleed-through” (e.g., North, 2006), we used the split view feature within Zen Black software (ZEN 2.31 SP1 Black Edition; Zeiss) for examination of individual channels with multi-track images.
 Tile scanning/stitching techniques were implemented at both 10x (3 × 2 tiles, covering an area of 3455.94 by 2370.64 μm) and 20x magnifications (4 × 3 tiles, covering an area of 1407.88 by 1135.31 μm).

 Experimental design and statistical analyses